poweredbyniks/SQL-interview-questions/README.md

 Example will be -

-1	Select * into studentcopy from student where 1=2
+1Select * into studentcopy from student where 1=2

 Here, we are copying student table to another table with the same structure with no rows copied.